-Art History Pedagogy & Practice CFP Issue 2 (Spring 2017)
+CFP for Art History Pedagogy and Practice (Spring 2018)

 Art History Pedagogy and Practice (AHPP) is a peer-reviewed, open-access e-journal dedicated to advancing teaching and learning in art history.
 The journal provides a forum for scholarly discourse that articulates and presents the range of pedagogical methods for learners in formal, informal, and virtual learning environments.
 AHPP contributes to the radical transformation of education by promoting the research and practice of pedagogy beyond institutional or disciplinary boundaries, and seeks to raise the profile and value of those who identify as educators across fields and disciplines.

-With its second issue, AHPP seeks long form articles, short form essays, and multi-modal projects that address any aspect of the scholarship of teaching and learning in the field of art history (SoTL-AH).
+AHPP seeks long form articles, short form essays, and multi-modal projects that address any aspect of the scholarship of teaching and learning in the field of art history (SoTL-AH).
 Long form article submissions and multi-modal projects should be grounded in best practices associated with SoTL and include a description of research questions, methodologies, and results in the form of qualitative and/or quantitative data.
 Authors should analyze the data with an eye to its meaning and the ways in which the results might improve learning in classrooms where art history is taught.
 Short form essays may be scholarly or reflective, considering the use and experience of SoTL in the art history classroom from the perspective of teachers and/or learners.
+(Please see AHTR’s SoTL Resource Guide for additional information about standards in SoTL research.)

 We invite a broad spectrum of submissions and possible topics might investigate